Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 A general workflow is as follows:

-- User Input Submission: An operator submits a natural language request (e.g., "Disable port 22 on all edge switches") to the LLM interface.
+- User Input Submission: An operator submits a natural language request (e.g., "Disable port 22 on all edge switches") to the MCP client.
+And The MCP client forwards this request to the LLM.
-- LLM Intent Processing: The LLM parses the input, identifies the operational intent, and forwards a structured request to the local O&M Console for validation and logging.
-- MCP Tool Discovery: The O&M Console routes the request to the MCP Client, which queries the MCP Server to retrieve the available tools.
+- LLM Intent Processing: The LLM parses the input, identifies the operational intent, and forwards a structured request to the MCP client, which queries the MCP Server to retrieve the available tools.
 - LLM Toolchain Decision:
   - The LLM evaluates the context and if tools are required, select and sequence tools.
   - The decision is sent back to the MCP Client and then MCP Client will execute tools via server.